-Step 1: Go to your nearest light rail station
+Step 1: Go to your nearest rail station

-You can board or exit light rail at 46 stations (see map).
-Twenty five light rail stations have Park-n-Ride lots.
+You can board or exit rail at many stations across the metro area (see map).
+Parking is available at rail stations that have Park-n-Ride lots.
 Parking fees apply at select Park-n-Ride locations; visit how to park for more information.
 In addition, many stations are served by convenient bus routes and Call-n-Rides that circulate throughout nearby neighborhoods.

 Step 2: Pay your fare

-If you use a ticket from a 10-Ride ticket book or a Free Ride Coupon, validate your ticket at the ticket validator at the light rail station.
-Tickets are valid for 90 minutes after the time of validation.
+If you use a ticket from a 10-Ride ticket book or a Free Ride Coupon, validate your ticket at the at the rail station.
+Tickets are valid for 3 hours after the time of validation.

 Passes and transfers

 If you have a valid monthly pass or bus transfer, you do not have to buy a ticket.
 Your monthly pass is valid only for travel in the fare zones indicated on the pass.
-To travel in zones not indicated on a monthly pass, obtain a fare upgrade or zone recipt from a ticket vending machine.
+To obtain a fare upgrade to a Regional/Airport Day Pass, obtain a fare upgrade from a ticket vending machine.

 Step 3: Locate the correct platform

-Overhead signs next to the light rail tracks indicate which direction the train is going: northbound or southbound, or eastbound or westbound along the West Rail Line.
-Signs on each train indicate the light rail line and the final destination for that train.
+Overhead signs next to the rail tracks indicate which direction the train is going.
+Signs on each train indicate the rail line and the final destination for that train.